 All contributions to the 401(k) Plan are subject to certain annual limits published by the Internal Revenue Service (IRS).
-For calendar years 2017 and 2016, contributions to the 401(k) Plan, including participant contributions and TVA matching and non-elective contributions, along with participant contributions to the System's Fixed and Variable Funds, could not exceed the lesser of \$54,000 (2017), \$53,000 (2016) or 100 percent of calendar year-to-date compensation.
-Additionally, salary deferral contributions (pre-tax and/or designated Roth) to the 401(k) Plan could not exceed \$18,000 for calendar years 2017 and 2016.
-For calendar years 2017 and 2016, participants who are age 50 or older were eligible to make additional "catch-up contributions" (on a pre-tax and/or designated Roth basis) up to \$6,000 over and above pre-tax/designated Roth contribution limit, which could not begin until the annual pre-tax/designated Roth contribution limit was reached.
+For calendar years 2018 and 2017, contributions to the 401(k) Plan, including participant contributions and TVA matching and non-elective contributions, along with participant contributions to the System's Fixed and Variable Funds, could not exceed the lesser of \$55,000 (2018), \$54,000 (2017) or 100 percent of calendar year-to-date compensation.
+Additionally, salary deferral contributions (pre-tax and/or designated Roth) to the 401(k) Plan could not exceed \$18,500 and \$18,000 for calendar years 2018 and 2017, respectively.
+For calendar years 2018 and 2017, participants who are age 50 or older were eligible to make additional "catch-up contributions" (on a pre-tax and/or designated Roth basis) up to \$6,000 over and above pre-tax/designated Roth contribution limit, which could not begin until the annual pre-tax/designated Roth contribution limit was reached.
 These IRS limits may increase annually according to the IRS cost-of-living adjustment rules.